 - Guidance on Integrating Climate Change and Biodiversity into Environmental Impact Assessment, European Commission 2013 – guidance on how to integrate climate change adaptation in EIAs.

-- Guide to the Integration of climate change adaption in the Environmental Impact Assessment (EIA), Caribbean Community (CARICOM), South Pacific Regional Environment Programme (SPREP), and the Canadian International Development Agency (CIDA) 2004 - operational guidance for EIA specialists on how to integrate climate risk management considerations.
+- Guide to the Integration of climate change adaption in the Environmental Impact Assessment (EIA) process, Caribbean Community (CARICOM), South Pacific Regional Environment Programme (SPREP), and the Canadian International Development Agency (CIDA) 2004 - operational guidance for EIA specialists on how to integrate climate risk management considerations.

-- In Canada, it is a requirement for major development projects to incorporate climate change impacts and adaptation in EIAs under the Environmental Assessment Act as amended on June 22, 2017.
+- In Canada, it has been a requirement for major development projects to incorporate climate change impacts and adaptation in EIAs under the Environmental Assessment Act, 2012, as amended on June 22, 2017.
+The Act was repealed in August 2019 when new legislation entered into force which will be available shortly on the website of the new Impact Assessment Agency of Canada.

 - Environmental Assessment Act – mandates that climatic factors need to be considered throughout Social and Environmental Assessments